laz-aslam/CoVID--FREE-Premium-Resources/readme.md

 - [Brandit360](https://squareup.com/store/brandit360-2/item/website-maintenance-basic-plan) - Brandit360 is a boutique creative advertising agency.
 Free basic Website Care from May 1, 2020 to May 30, 2020.
 If you activate a Maintain Website Care Plan in May*,  the charges will be waived.
 Use coupon code VIRUSFREE.
 The Maintain Website Care Plan will automatically renew and you will be charged the regular monthly fee for the services after the free offer ends on May 30th.

+#### Webflow

+- [Webflow](https://webflow.com/covid-business-resources) - Free 3-month subscription to a Standard Ecommerce plan to help local businesses build a new website.

 ## CoVID Related